Last Updated: Oct 3, 2025

 Key Agreement on Tanzania’s $42 Billion LNG Plant in Sight

-A long-awaited deal to set out the terms of Tanzania’s $42 billion LNG plant is expected to be finalized in two weeks.
+Reported July 24, 2025 – A long-awaited deal to set out the terms of Tanzania’s $42 billion LNG plant is expected to be finalized in two weeks.
 Finalization of the Host Government Agreement (HGA) between Tanzania and international partners will pave the way for the project.
 Once done, this will commence the next implementation levels to continue.
 The HGA will establish the essential legal and fiscal framework required to reach the final investment decision.
 This is a vital milestone expected to accelerate the project’s development and bolster energy security.
-Furthermore, it will facilitate economic growth in the region.
+It will also facilitate economic growth in the region.

 “We are optimistic that if not this week, then by the end of the month,” a source close to the topic noted.
 The source, preferring not to be mentioned, noted that so far the two parties have agreed on most part.
-Deputy Prime Minister and Minister of Energy Doto Biteko confirmed the negotiations near completion.
-However, he declined to mention the exact timeframe in the interest of the negotiations.
+Deputy Prime Minister and Minister of Energy, Doto Biteko, also confirmed the negotiations near completion.
+However, he declined to mention the exact time-frame in the interest of the negotiations.

 Scope of Implementation on Tanzania’s LNG Plant

 The implementation of Tanzania’s LNG plant awaits the conclusion of negotiations to take a full swing towards commencement.
 The conclusion of negotiations will be marked by finalized documents being submitted to relevant authorities for approval.
 The project timeline aims for HGA completion to enable preparatory engineering phase.
 Moreover, this is before the FID in 2025, leading to production commencement.
-The LNG project is set to be implemented in the Likong’o area of LIndi Region.
-The project has faced delays due to complex negotiations and regulatory considerations.
+The LNG project is set to be implemented in the Likong’o area of Lindi Region.

 Tanzania’s LNG Plant